oneapi-src/oneDAL/docs/source/index.rst

 (preprocessing, transformation, analysis, modeling, validation, and decision making) in batch, online, and distributed processing modes of computation.
 The library provides two different sets of C++ interfaces: :ref:`oneAPI and DAAL <oneapi_vs_daal>`.
-Graph analytics extends |short_name| with IA optimized blocks for analysis of the relationships in graphs enriching analytical pipelines with capabilities for more accurate data modeling.

 For general information, refer to |daal-docs|_ official page.